dlag2251/deco-2017-task-tracker/README.md

 **Iteration 3:**

+This iteration can be linked to commit #dcced5b, titled "updated styling elements."

 In this iteration, after attempting to implement the image functionality, I went back to paying attention to other style elements that needed work.
 To make my form more aesthetically pleasing I aligned my input boxes and input labels in a uniform manner.
 I did so by creating separate divs for my input labels and input boxes, then flex displaying them as columns.

 I also centered my form and tracked beverage sections, as they were awkwardly aligned in iteration 2 (with the tracked beverages being flush to the left side of the page instead).